GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 var sum1=countStream (10);
 console.log(sum1); // 55
 ```
 In the above example, We keep track of the current number in the sequence with n.
 We set n = 1 because naturally (pun intended) the natural numbers start with 1.
-Then, inside an infinite loop, we yield n and increment it to the next number in the sequence.
+Then, inside an infinite loop, we yield sum added to n which is incremented to the next number in the sequence.

 In Dart, Streams can be created in many ways, but they can all be used in the same way: the asynchronous for loop (commonly just called await for) iterates over the events of a stream like the for loop iterates over an Iterable.
 For example:
 ```dart
 // Dart